Careers, Work Experience and Employability

 Ms Val Thomas – Work Experience Co-ordinator

-St Augustine has a part-time Careers Adviser, Juliet Parsons, who is available in school on Monday, Tuesdays, Thursdays and Fridays to meet with all Year 11 students individually.
-Additionally, Juliet is available to meet with students from other Year groups by teacher referral or student/parental request.
+St Augustine has a part-time Careers Adviser, Mrs Parsons, who is available in school on Monday, Tuesdays, Thursdays and Fridays to meet with all Year 11 students individually.
+Additionally, Mrs Parsons is available to meet with students from other Year groups by teacher referral or student/parental request.

 - Exploring career options and choices available for students based on individual strengths, interests and abilities.